-Patients with GN/NS and their household contacts should receive the pneumococcal vaccination (PPV23), annual influenza vaccination and the recently recommended SARS-CoV-2 vaccination series if aged 5 and over.
+Patients with GN/NS and their household contacts should receive pneumococcal vaccination, annual influenza vaccination and the recently recommended SARS-CoV-2 vaccination series if aged 5 and over.
 All live attenuated vaccines are contraindicated while on immunosuppressive treatment, or until prednisolone dose is <20mg/day.